last amended: September 28, 2020

 Right of withdrawal and objection

-According to Art.
+In accordance with Art.
 7 para.
 3 GDPR, you have the right to withdraw your consent to us at any time.
 The consequence of this is that we will no longer continue the data processing based on this consent in the future.
-The revocation of the consent does not affect the legality of the processing carried out based on the consent up to the revocation.
+The revocation of the consent does not affect the legality of the processing carried out on the basis of the consent up to the revocation.

-If we process your data based on legitimate interests according to Art.
+If we process your data on the basis of legitimate interests pursuant to Art.
 6 para.
-1 lit. f DSGVO, you have the right according to Art.
+1 lit. f DSGVO, you have the right pursuant to Art.
 21 GDPR to object to the processing of your data and to give us reasons which arise from your particular situation and which, in your opinion, indicate that your interests worthy of protection prevail.
-If you wish to object to data processing for direct marketing, you have a general right of objection, which we will also implement without stating reasons.
-Also, you will always find an unsubscribe link in our information emails on future events.
-Concerning the preparation of the photo and video recordings, you can also contact the photographer or cameraman at any time and inform them that you do not want any recordings of yourself.
+If you wish to object to data processing for the purposes of direct marketing, you have a general right of objection, which we will also implement without stating reasons.
+In addition, you will always find an unsubscribe link in our information emails on future events.
+With regard to the preparation of the photo and video recordings, you can also contact the photographer or cameraman at any time and inform them that you do not want any recordings of yourself.

 If you wish to exercise your right of withdrawal or objection, simply send an informal message to the contact details listed above.